 Thanks to a thorough revision, and some key component upgrades – notably the tonearm and cartridge – this version keeps the legacy in tact.
 We think this new version is the best RP3 yet – as illustrated by its Product of the Year gong at the 2019 What Hi-Fi?
 Awards – adding extra servings of clarity, precision and insight to an already musical sound.
 Want the best value turntable on the market?
 This is it.

 Read the full review: Rega Planar 3/Elys 2

 Read the full review: Pro-Ject Primary E

 The rebirth of Technics has spawned another fantastic turntable.
-Compared to the £14,000 SL-1000R found further down this list, the SL-1500C is much more affordable, and it's also one of the best record players we've heard under a grand.
+Compared with the £14,000 SL-1000R found further down this list, the SL-1500C is much more affordable, and it's also one of the best record players we've heard under a grand.

 It uses a core-less direct drive motor with clever speed management circuitry and the company's trademark S-shaped arm.
 The arm is attached to an Ortofon 2M Red and the deck also comes with its own built-in phono stage.
 And as a package, this turntable sounds superb.
 It delivers music with a brilliant sense of dynamism and energy.
 There's also an impressive amount of agile, yet weighty bass on offer.
 It's a great alternative to the Rega Planar 3 mentioned above.